Skip to main content

 Background

 Oregon’s imperiled Oregon white oak ecosystems harbor high biodiversity and represent a top conservation priority in Oregon.
 The 2012 Regional Conservation Strategy highlights the need for more focused oak conservation and stewardship efforts.
-In 2011, The Intertwine Alliance Oak Prairie Work Group (OPWG) formed to improve conservation outcomes, support enhanced stewardship and public education, and coordinate a regional partnership of over 30 public agencies, park districts, non-profits and community-based organizations.
+In 2011, the Intertwine Oak Prairie Work Group (OPWG) formed to improve conservation outcomes, support enhanced stewardship and public education, and coordinate a regional partnership of over 30 public agencies, park districts, non-profits and community-based organizations.

 Oak Mapping